furkancets/furkancets/readme.md

 **Hi, I am Furkan!**

-## I am a coder guy who interested with machine learning.
+## I am a coder who interested with machine learning.

 * 💻 currently working as a Data Engineer.
 * 🎓 graduated from Management Electric-Electronic Engineering.